-Subspecialty-Specific Background and Intent: For instance, a program with an approved complement of eight fellows is required to have at least 68 percent FTE administrative support: 30 percent FTE for the program coordinator, and an additional 38 percent FTE aggregate support.
+Subspecialty-Specific Background and Intent: As an example, a program with an approved complement of 12 fellows is required to have at least 74 percent/FTE administrative support: 30 percent/FTE for the program coordinator; and an additional 44 percent/FTE aggregate support.
 This additional support may be for the program coordinator only or divided among the program coordinator and one or more other administrative personnel.
 The Review Committee has not specified how the FTE should be distributed to allow programs, in partnership with their Sponsoring Institution, to allocate the FTE as they see fit.